 - 1. Drive safely. - 2.
 Always wear a seatbelt. - 3.
-Wash your hands thoroughly before and after contact with sick people, their belongings, or bodily fluids/samples. - in remote or hostile areas.5.
-Inform others about your trip and try to take a mobile phone or radio with you.6.
+Wash your hands thoroughly before and after contact with sick people, their belongings, or bodily fluids/samples. - 4.
+Travel with another person if possible, especially in remote or hostile areas. - 5.
+Inform others about your trip and try to take a mobile phone or radio with you. - 6.
 For long trips with sick patients bring a doctor, nurse, or other medical personnel as well as adequate supplies for the trip.